pjuren/pyokit/sphinx/source/ui.rst

 Pyokit contains an extension to the built-in python command-line parser.
 The pyokit.interface.cli.CLI class is used to instantiate user interfaces, and once you have one, you can parse a command line.
-Options for the user interface are described by objects created from the pyokit.interface.cli.Option class
+Options for the user interface are described by objects created from the pyokit.interface.cli.Option class.
+Both classes are described below.

 Here's an example of creating a simple program with a command-line interface.